-Similarly, self-styled gurus might advise you to begin by sharing your own story.
+So you can ignore the self-styled gurus who advise you to base your marketing on sharing your own story.
 “Get personal and be vulnerable,” they’ll say.
 That’s fine for your most aware prospects — those who already know, like and trust you.
 But you’ll scare away those in the earlier stages of awareness.

-For example, we enjoy hearing personal stories about our favorite professionals when they violate expectations.
+We particularly enjoy hearing personal stories about people we admire when they violate expectations.
 For instance, Becky Hammon has become an assistant coach with an NBA team, the San Antonio Spurs.
 (Their coach probably doesn’t keep her on the payroll because she’s pretty!)
 What’s surprising is that Becky didn’t follow the usual path to stardom: powerhouse high school, scholarship to champion-winning college, and first-round draft pick.
 Becky was ignored by college recruiters and joined the New York Liberty as an undrafted add-on player.
 This kind of Cinderella story wouldn’t have generated interest before fans saw her basketball skill.

 But when it comes to curiosity, copywriter Amy Harrison points out, you have to violate the right expectations.
 It’s not very exciting to learn that our heroine was indeed born into wealth and inherited a huge sum that allowed her to start her business painlessly.
 We need another story.

-Sometimes fans — and clients — simply experience what Amy calls an education gap.
+Curiosity emerges when fans — and clients — experience what Amy calls an education gap.
 They wonder, “How did this happen?
 She’s really good at what she does.
 Where did that come from?
 What keeps him going?”

 What kind of family does a champion athlete come from?
 Diana Taurasi’s father played soccer in Argentina and she got into basketball after her sister began playing.
 What was the event that triggered a business owner’s move from life coach to business coach?
 He started helping other life coaches and now he’s established firmly in his new field.
 We ask this question after we appreciate the coach’s business skill.

-But once your prospect knows you can do the work — and do it well — she’s got a different perspective.
-If you’re really good, she’s become a fan.
-Now she wants to know more about you — to get into some background information because she likes working with you.
-She’s ready to hear the stories you haven’t told anyone else.
-She’s ready to be surprised that you didn’t follow the beaten path to get where you are… or be surprised that you followed a thoroughly conventional path to reach success.
+Once your prospect knows you can do the work — and do it well — he’s got a different perspective.
+If you’re really good, he’s become a fan.
+Now he wants to know more about you — to get into some background information because he likes working with you.
+He’s ready to hear the stories you haven’t told anyone else.
+He’s ready to be surprised that you didn’t follow the beaten path to get where you are… or be surprised that you followed a thoroughly conventional path to reach success.